 Housing costs in Union Beach are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Union Beach is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Union Beach is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Union Beach is a borough of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Union Beach who work in sales jobs (16.91%), management occupations (10.71%), and healthcare (9.51%).

 Because of many things, Union Beach is a great place for families with children to consider.
 First of all, many other families with children live here, making Union Beach a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Union Beach has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Union Beach’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Union Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Union Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 One downside of living in Union Beach, however, is that residents on average have to contend with a long commute, spending on average 30.45 minutes every day commuting to work.
 However, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

-Despite being a small borough, Union Beach has a lot of people using the bus to get to and from work every day.
-Most of these people on the bus are using it to get to good jobs in other cities.
+In Union Beach, a lot of people use the bus to get to work every day though Union Beach is a relatively small borough.
+Those that ride the bus are primarily traveling out of town to good jobs in other cities.

-The citizens of Union Beach are very well educated compared to the average community in the nation: 35.70% of adults in Union Beach have a bachelor's degree or even advanced degree.
+The population of Union Beach is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.70% of adults in Union Beach have a bachelor's degree or even advanced degree.

 The per capita income in Union Beach in 2022 was $52,199, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
 This equates to an annual income of $208,796 for a family of four.